trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 {{< math >}}

 [Wycheproof](https://github.com/C2SP/wycheproof) is an extensive collection of test vectors designed to verify the correctness and test against known attacks for existing cryptographic algorithms.
-Originally developed by Google, Wycheproof is a community-managed project where contributors can add their own test vectors for specific cryptographic constructions.
+Originally developed by Google, Wycheproof is a community-managed project where contributors can add test vectors for specific cryptographic constructions.

 ## Overview

-Wycheproof provides sets of test vectors aimed at uncovering known vulnerabilities in cryptographic implementations.
+Wycheproof provides sets of test vectors to uncover known vulnerabilities in cryptographic implementations.
 It supports a wide range of cryptographic algorithms, including:

 - AES-GCM